 Most people develop low vision because of eye diseases or health conditions such as macular degeneration, retinitis pigmentosa, glaucoma, and diabetes.

-Some people develop vision loss after eye injuries or from birth defects.
+Some people develop vision loss after eye injuries, brain injuries, stroke or from birth defects.
 While vision that is lost usually cannot be restored, many people can make the most of the vision they have.
-A low vision optometrist helps patients enhance their remaining vision by prescribing special low vision eyeglasses, magnifiers, telescopes, electronic low vision aids, non-optical aids and provide training on how to use these devices.
+A low vision optometrist helps patients enhance their remaining vision by prescribing special low vision eyeglasses, magnifiers, telescopes, electronic low vision aids, prisms to expand the visual field, and non-optical aids.
+Low vision optometrists and opticians provide training on how to use these devices.
 Some examples of these devices are as follows:

 - Hand Held Magnifiers

 - Hand Held Telescopes

 - Large Print Books/Magazines/Playing Cards

 - Task Lighting

 How We Are Able to Treat Low Vision